serverlessnext/lumni/README.rst

 The idea behind Lakestream is to create a high-performance and future-proof data tool that can scale with new (AI-driven) networking and usage patterns.
 This includes the ability to work in both client and service mode, and a modular design to allow compute functions on the network.

 In the short term, the focus is on implementing basic features such as List, Copy, and Delete.

-The current version (0.0.2) enables listing and searching items on an S3 bucket or Local Filesystem.
+The current version (0.0.3) enables:

+- listing and searching items on an S3 bucket or Local Filesystem.
+- filtering by name, size, and modification time
+- GET contents of an item from Local Filesystem or S3 bucket

 Prerequisites
 -------------